Meet the ePALs

 Bozeman has endless opportunities for outdoor recreation, and I love to ski, hike, and backpack.
 I also like having in depth conversations about Gilmore Girls with my roommates, watching the ducks hang out at the duck pond, and playing piano.

-Mechanical Engineering, Junior
+Mechanical Engineering, Math

 Mechanical Engineering, aerospace minor